Why the generals really took back power in Myanmar - KESQ

 Fears of a wider clampdown targeting critics, activists, and journalists are rampant.
 Myanmar human rights organization, Assistance Association for Political Prisoners (AAPP) has documented at least 133 government officials and legislators, and 14 activists detained since Monday.
 Suu Kyi is under house arrest, charged with breaching the Import Export Law, while ousted President Win Myint is accused of violating the Natural Disaster Management law — charges that have been described as “trumped up.”

-On Saturday, large-scale protests broke out, with thousands of people taking to the streets of Yangon in the first major organized demonstration since the military seized power.
+On Sunday, thousands of people took to the streets of Yangon for a second consecutive day of major organized protests against the military’s seizure of power.

 The crowd, many of whom could be seen waving flags and holding banners, called for the military to release Suu Kyi, and other democratically-elected lawmakers.